dbpedia/tablist-extractor/README.md

 * `language`: `en`, `it`, `de` etc. (for now, available only some languages, for selected domains)

     * a two-letter prefix corresponding to the desired language of Wikipedia pages and SPARQL endpoint to be queried.

+* Arguments to specify what data to be extracted.
+Default values are true.

+    * `-t`: a boolean which mentions if tables data are to be extracted or not.
+Default value is "true".

+    * `-l`: a boolean which mentions if lists data are to be extracted or not.
+Default value is "true".

 By running the above command, the mappings required for creating triples are stored in `domain_settings.py` file of `domain_explorer` directory. `domain_settings.py` contains all sections and headers found in exploration of the domain.
 You will observe a dictionary structure and some fields that have to be filled.